LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio_rev_1.rst

 Git the Teamwork Started!
 -------------------------

-You've successfully created a new repository in GitHub and pushed content to it.
+You've successfully created a new GitHub repository and pushed content to it.
 Now it's time for you and your partner to start collaborating on the same repo.

-One of you decided to play the **Pilot**, while the other chose to play the **Control**.
+For the remaining sections of this studio, keep an eye on the *Control* and *Pilot* role tags.
+Make sure that you both perform your tasks in the recommended order.
+Mixing things up won't destroy the universe, but it will make finishing the studio more complicated.

 Even when it is not your turn to complete a task, read and observe what your partner is doing.
 The steps here mimic a real-world collaborative Git workflow.